KIT-TVA/qc-configuration-problem/README.md

    - `--save-individual-results` - Save the results of each file in a separate file (so you can terminate the program before it finishes)
    - `-f <filename>` - Process the results of a previous run (saved in a file)
+   - `--linux` - Use this flag to use Linux file paths (default is Windows)

 DIMACS files have to be placed in the `benchmarks/qaoa-feature-models` directory and have to be named `feature_model_<index>.dimacs` where `<index>` is the index of the file.